panglesd/slipshow/README.md

 You can issue a Pull Request of any kind, report a bug, ask for a new feature, suggest an enhancement on the documentation (or make a Pull Request)...
 You can also [write a theme](https://slipshow.readthedocs.io/en/latest/themes.html#writing-a-theme).

+## Support

+The NLNet Foundation is [sponsoring](https://nlnet.nl/project/Slipshow/) the development in 2025 through the [NGI Commons Fund](https://nlnet.nl/commonsfund/) with funds from the European Commission.
+Thanks a lot!

 ## License

 MIT